SVF-tools/WebSVF/src/codemap_extension/README.md

 Click `NODE ID MODE` button will show all label on node.

-Ps: If you want use this function, Please make sure you PC or MAC have 4 cores and 4GB memory at least.
+**Ps: If you want use this function, Please make sure you PC or MAC have 4 cores and 4GB memory at least.
+More nodes or lines you have more cores and memory you need.
+Be carefull :)**

 <img src="https://github.com/SVF-tools/WebSVF/blob/master/docs/4.gif" width='720'>